LiaPlayground/LiaScript-User-Symposium-2023/02_State-of-LiaScript.md

 ## Scripting

-> ## _The problem of static content is, that shortly after the time of writing, it might already be outdated..._
+> ## _Static content poses a problem because it will likely become outdated shortly after it has been published ..._

     {{1}}
 <section style="display: flex">